clusterducks/clusterator/README.md

 Tools used to build and run Clusterator

+## TL;DR

+If you just want to build the damn package

+    $ ./bin/build

+Now you have have Debian package in your parent directory
 ## Hacking on the tools

 This project uses a standard GNU Autotools build system.  'nough said.